 You have experience in any of the following:

 A plus if you ALSO have experience in:

 – Thai Massage

-Your work duties may include occasional spa clean up.
+Your work duties will include daily spa clean up in the mornings.

 – Minimum 3-month commitment to 4 to 6 months. (depends on what you would be able to arrive.)

 – Marketing Experience